-- remuneration approach, including design and operation of the performance payment employee incentive schemes; - \blacksquare CEO and Executive performance and remuneration; - lacktriangle aggregate annual performance payment pool; and - Directors' fees.

-To review and approve:

-- aggregate base salary increases and annual performance payment pool, for all employees other than the CEO and Key Management Personnel; and - recruitment, retention and termination policies and procedures.
+- To review and recommend to the Board: - remuneration approach, including design and operation of the performance payment employee incentive schemes; - CEO and Executive performance and remuneration; - aggregate annual performance payment pool; and - Directors' fees. - To review and approve: - aggregate base salary increases and annual performance payment pool, for all employees other than the CEO and Key Management Personnel; and - recruitment, retention and termination policies and procedures.